justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 This is the code repository for the Klein Compiler we are writing.
 We are implementing a Klein compiler that will translate .kln files into machine language.
 This compiler implementation is written in C++.
-Currently we have a working Scanner which converts characters in a .kln file into tokens.
+Currently we have a working Scanner which converts characters in a .kln file into tokens, and a parser that validates klein programs.
 We developed this using a feature-branch workflow utilizing github.
-View the repo here: (https://github.com/justiceadamsUNI/Klein-Compiler) You'll notice the repo has an extra outer directory for various reasons including continous integration purposes.
+View the repo here:
+(https://github.com/justiceadamsUNI/Klein-Compiler) You'll notice the repo has an extra outer directory for various reasons including continous integration purposes.

 For a much prettier README, I encourage you to check out the Github repo.